Ping pong show

 Neon sign outside the Super Pussy bar in Patpong district in Bangkok, which features a ping pong show.

 A ping pong show (โชว์ปิงปอง) is a form of stage entertainment that takes place in strip clubs.
 It is a type of sex show in which women use their pelvic muscles to either hold, eject, or blow objects from their vaginal cavity.
 Ping pong balls are the most iconic objects used.
-The show has been popular in Southeast Asia (particularly Bangkok, Thailand) for several decades, and is primarily performed for foreign tourists.
+The show has been popular in Southeast Asia (particularly Bangkok, Phuket and Pattaya,Thailand) for several decades, and is primarily performed for foreign tourists.
 The show is in many cases associated with sex tourism and human rights concerns have been raised regarding the performers.

 Description

 The show typically takes place on a stage or dance platform and often involves a single performer.
 Usually she performs while lying on her back, although some variations involve a standing performer.
 The performer is commonly bottomless, dressed only in a bikini top or bra and with her pubic hair shaven.
 Items can be inserted into the vagina either on stage as part of the performance or beforehand in preparation.
 As an alternative to ejecting the items using the pelvic muscles, objects are sometimes pulled out by hand.
 The earliest versions of the show involved ping pong balls, but other diverse objects have since been used in the performance.
 They include eggs, bananas, long strings or ribbons, whistles, horns, pens, cigarettes, candles, darts, spinning tops, bottles, firecrackers, razor blades, eels and chopsticks.
 Another activity is the shooting of goldfish into a bowl, or stuffing a large frog inside to see how long she can keep it in.
 A male member of the audience may be brought onto the dance platform to hold a balloon while a dart is shot at it, or the performer may do a shoot around the table at balloons tied to each customer's chair.
 Another example of audience participation involves the performer filling her vagina with beer, expelling it into a glass and inviting an audience member to drink it.